livingsocial/rake-pipeline/README.markdown

 input files as `UTF-8`, which obviously will not work on binary data.

+# Built-In Filters

+At the current time, `Rake::Pipeline` comes with a single built-in
+filter: `Rake::Pipeline::ConcatFilter`.
+Its implementation is the same as the `ConcatFilter` shown above.

+You will usually use it to specify the output file for the files specified by a `file` or `files` block.

 # Preview Server

 To start up the preview server, run `rakep`.
 This will start up